 By late 2014 Keurig released their first “2.0” brewer and by the following year the Keurig K250 was released.
 The 2.0 system however died a slow death over the next three years with the K250 being the last 2.0-style brewer the company made.

 In late 2018 the entire K-series of 2.0 brewers, including the K250, had been fully discontinued due to customer backlash and poor sales.

 At this point only K-series 1.0-style brewers were being marketed and sold by Keurig, but this was to be short lived.

 In 2019 the Keurig ecosystem of products started going through yet another branding overhaul.

 Throughout the year the K-series machines that customers had come to know well started being replaced by basic model names on store shelves.
 Each new machine largely corresponded to one of the best sellers from the older K-Series product line with some small exceptions of course.

-And that is what brings us to today’s article.
+And that is what brings us to the summary of today’s article.

 The modern K-Select machine is very similar to the very popular and best selling K70/K75 with small functional differences.
 The K70/K75 would brew 4-ounce cup sizes but the K-select will only brew as low as 6-ounces.

 Also, the new K-Select looks a tad different to the K70/K75 and was designed with a smaller water reservoir.
 The older machines had temperature control settings and no brew strength setting but now the K-Select has the brew strength button but no temp setting.

 Lastly the older machines were made with a little LCD panel which is no longer part of the design.
 Basically the K70 or K75 was the near premium model in the non-commercial Keurig line of machines.
 These days that title belongs to the K-Select.